mikeizbicki/cmc-csci040/hw_06/README.md

 1. can change the password after creating an account

-You can get 10pts of extra credit if you:

-1. populate your twitter clone with at least 50 user accounts and 1000 messages

-1. add user profile pages that a user can edit to provide a description about themselves
+1. add user profile pages that a user can edit to provide a description about themselves and other users can view this page

-1. assign each user an avatar, and have that avatar appear with each post
+1. assign each user a unique image, and have that image appear with each post

 You can get 20pts of extra credit if you: